Letting Go instead of Loading Up

 Whether we are busy parents, single and in our twenties, or still in high school, there seems to be pressure to make the most out of our weekends.

-The scarce “time off” we have might soon be filled with day trips to grandma’s house, endless sports games, and hectic playdates.
+Our scarce “time off” might soon be filled with day trips to grandma’s house, endless sports games, and hectic playdates.
 While many of these activities really are fun and good for our mental health, we must also let go of the pressure to pack our days.

 Every once in a while, take a Saturday afternoon to cook, watch movies, or play as a family with no time limit or expectations.